dovydasgulbinas/media-content-server/utils/readme.md

     sudo chown world:world /opt/world/access/.htpasswd

 /opt/world/access/.htpasswd
-:   path where to store .htpasswd file, your will vary. make sure `.htpasswd` file not in your web (wwww) directory, else bad people may download it
+:   path to where you store your `.htpasswd` file, your path will probably be different. make sure `.htpasswd` file not in your web (wwww) directory, else bad people may download it

 [1]: https://pip.pypa.io/en/stable/installing/